LandRover/StaffjoyV2/README.md

 This is a *monorepo*, so all of the code for all of the services are in this repo.
 The core technologies are the [Bazel build system](https://bazel.build), [Kubernetes](https://kubernetes.io) (including its DNS for internal service discovery), [Redux](http://redux.js.org), [Go](https://golang.org), [Protocol Buffers](https://developers.google.com/protocol-buffers/), [gRPC](http://www.grpc.io), and [Yarn](https://yarnpkg.com).
 In staging and production, we used [Google Container Engine](https://cloud.google.com/container-engine/) and their managed databases.

-## Credit

-The authors of the original code were [@philipithomas](https://github.com/philipithomas), [@samdturner](https://github.com/samdturner), [@andhess](https://github.com/andhess), and some contractors. [@kootommy](https://github.com/kootommy) designed the application and most of the marketing pages, and worked closely with engineering on implementation.
-This is a fork of the internal repository.
-For security purposes, the Git history has been squashed.

 ## Services